San Diego Dog Bite Attorneys

 - Puncture wounds

-- Rabies is the most familiar infection with which the public is familiar.
+- Rabies is a common infection associated with dog bites.
 If a dog is infected, it can spread the infection through its saliva upon biting a victim.
-If a victim contrives rabies upon an attack, typical subsequent symptoms include headache, fever, anxiety, and overall bodily weakness.
+If a victim contracts rabies upon an attack, typical subsequent symptoms include headache, fever, anxiety, and overall bodily weakness.

 - Sepsis occurs when the body is vigorously responding to an infection.
-Some of the symptoms are blood clotting, insufficient blood-oxygen levels, electrolyte imbalance, and failure of the liver or kidney.
+Some of the symptoms are blood clotting, insufficient blood oxygen levels, electrolyte imbalance, and failure of the liver or kidneys.

 - In level one, the dog’s behavior is noted to be aggressive, but there was no teeth-to-skin contact.